The Eelume Concept and Value Proposition

 Designed to live subsea by being connected to a docking station on the seabed.

 Safer and Greener

 A resident solution which can be mobilized 24/7 without the need for a surface vessel enables safer, greener and more cost efficient subsea operations.

 The robot consists of modules and is adaptable to a wide range of subsea operations.
 Modules can be connected in different combinations to form various types of vehicles.

 The vehicle itself is a dexterous robotic arm which can operate tools and carry out intervention tasks.

-The slender and torpedo-shaped vehicle can transit over long distances like a survey AUV.
+By straightening the joints, the robot becomes slender like a torpedo and can transit over long distances like a survey AUV.

 Access Difficult Areas

 By using the joints the robot can change its shape to position sensors in an optimum way.
 The flexible and slender body also enables the robot to access and operate in confined spaces.